 This course is organized into an introduction and four modules.
-You will have local faculty in each program location who will teach the classes for module delivered in that country program.
-Your local faculty will give and grade the assignments for their module .
-All local faculty have collaborated and normed assignment expectations, rubrics, and grading.
+In each module you will have assignments given and graded by the faculty responsible for teaching that segment of the PH class.
 The collection of your PH assignments will become your "PH Portfolio" and will be the basis for the final Comparative Module Four assignment given and graded by the Program Director.